yohanwongso/logstash-configuration-template/README.md

 # LOGSTASH CONFIGURATION TEMPLATE

 Tested on SOF-ELK VM environtment.
+You can download SOF-ELK from this link https://github.com/philhagen/sof-elk/blob/main/VM_README.md.

 Procedure:
 1. Clone this repository in /etc/logstash/